-The agreement stated, "We the Subscribers, This stamp Brokers for the Purchase and Sale of the Public Stock, anniversar do hereby solemnly promise and pledge ourselves to Agreement.
+The agreement stated, "We the Subscribers, Brokers for the Purchase and Sale of the Public Stock, do hereby solemnly promise and pledge ourselves to each other, that we will not buy or sell from this day for any person whatsoever, any kind of Public Stock, at a less rate than one quester person.

-each other, that we will not buy or sell from this day for any person whatsoever, any kind of Public Stock, at a less rate than one quarter percent Commission on the Specie value and that we will give preference to each other in our Negotiations.
-In Testimony whereof, we have set our hands this 17th day of May at New York, 1792."
+rate than one quarter percent Commission on the Specie value and that we will give preference to each other in our Negotiations.
+In Testimony whereof we have set our hands this 17th day of May at New York, 1792."